FileOnQ/Imaging.Raw/DEVELOPER_GUIDE.md

 1. Clear your local NuGet cache
 2. Pack `FileOnQ.Imaging.Raw` for release or debug configuration
-3. dotnet restore
+3. `dotnet restore`
-4. dotnet build
+4. `dotnet build`

 Using tools such as Visual Studio or JetBrains Rider you can still debug the binaries and step into them using this workflow.
 If it is not working as you expect, please log a new issue so it can be fixed.

-All the build scripts can be found in their respective projects "Build" folder
+All the build scripts can be found in their respective projects `Build` folder